iifl-logo

 (ii) (a) The management has conducted physical verification of inventory at reasonable intervals during the year, except for goods-in-transit.
 In our opinion, the coverage and procedure of such verification by the management is appropriate and no discrepancies of 10% or more in the aggregate for each class of inventory were noticed as compared to book records.
 In respect of goods-in-transit, these have been confirmed from corresponding receipt and/or dispatch inventory records.

 (b) As disclosed in Note 61 to the standalone financial statements, the Company has been sanctioned a working capital limit in excess of Rs.
-5 crores by banks or financial institutions based on the security of current assets.
-The quarterly returns/ statements, in respect of the working capital limits have been filed by the Company with such banks or financial institutions and such returns/statements are not in agreement with the books of account of the Company for the respective periods and which were not subjected to audit/review, as mentioned below:
+5 crores by banks based on the security of current assets.
+The quarterly returns/statements, in respect of the working capital limits have been filed by the Company with such banks and such returns/ statements are not in agreement with the books of account of the Company for the respective periods which were not subject to audit/review, as mentioned below:

 (iii) The Company has not provided any guarantee or security to companies, firms, limited liability partnerships during the year.
-Further, the Company has made investments in and granted (unsecured) loans or advances in the nature of loans to companies during the year, in respect of which:
+Further, the Company has made investments in, and granted unsecured loans or advances in the nature of loans to companies and limited liability partnership and employees during the year, in respect of which:

-(a) The Company has provided loans or advances in the nature of loans to Subsidiaries during the year as per details given below:
+(a) The Company has provided loans or advances in the nature of loans to Subsidiaries and employees during the year as per details given below:

 - Subsidiaries

-(b) The Company has not provided any guarantee or given any security on behalf of any party during the year.
-However, the Company has made investment in 1 entity amounting to 390 lakhs during the year and has granted loans to 2 subsidiaries amounting to 18.55 lakhs during the year In our opinion, and according to the information and explanations given to us, such investments and loans made during the year are, prima facie, not prejudicial to the interest of the Company.
+(b) The Company has not provided any guarantee or given any security during the year.
+However, the Company has made investments in 2 entities (which became subsidiaries) amounting to 9,143.48 lakhs and has granted loans to 4 subsidiaries amounting to 32.26 lakhs during the year.
+In our opinion, and according to the information and explanations given to us, such investments and loans made during the year are, prima facie, not prejudicial to the interest of the Company.

 (c) In respect of loans and advances in the nature of loans granted by the Company, the schedule of repayment of principal and payment of interest has been stipulated and the repayments/receipts of principal and interest are regular.
 Further, to the extent such repayments have not been demanded, in our opinion, repayment of principal and interest amounts are also considered to be regular.